amplication/amplication/CONTRIBUTING.md

 ## Open to community

-You can check all the issues that are open for community contributions and make contributions.
+You can check all the issues that are open for community contributions.
 Check [here](https://github.com/amplication/amplication/issues?q=is%3Aopen+is%3Aissue+label%3A%22open+to+community%22).

 ## Good first issues